zxyandreay/flask-sockpuppet-detection/README.md

 ## Overview

 This Flask application detects sockpuppet activities on Wikipedia by analyzing user-generated comments.
 Sockpuppets are online identities used deceptively to manipulate discussions or public opinion.
-The application employs a machine learning model, specifically a **RandomForestClassifier**, trained on a dataset of pre-processed text features, including **embeddings** and **sentiment analysis** scores.
+The application employs a machine learning model, specifically a **RandomForestClassifier**, trained on a dataset of pre-processed text features, including **S-BERT embeddings** and **sentiment analysis** scores.

 ## How It Works